 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it.
 (Exodus 20:8-11)

-Leaving Egypt, Israel needed this reminder.
+As they were leaving Egypt and approaching the promised land, Israel needed this reminder.
 They had grown used to slavery, working day in and day out, but now God took ownership of them.
 Under His rule, even the animals and strangers were to be given rest.
-One of my favourite passages in the Old Testament was when God chided Jonah:
+One of my favourite passages in the Old Testament was when God chided Jonah the prophet sent to warn Ninevah of God's approaching judgment:

 "You have had pity on the plant for which you have not laboured, nor made it grow, which came up in a night and perished in a night.
 And should I not pity Nineveh, that great city, in which are more than one hundred and twenty thousand persons who cannot discern between their right hand and their left--and much livestock?"
 (Jonah 4:10-11)

 A lot of times, we get so caught up in things to enhance our life that we forget what actually matters.
-While Jonah was worried about a gourd plant that had given him shade but then withered, God was concerned about people and even the cattle that didn’t know right from wrong!
+While Jonah was worried about a gourd plant that had given him shade but then withered, God was concerned about people and even the cattle!
 Without God, we can plant and water but only He can bring the increase.
 Which leads me to the next point:

 Chapter 2: Rest for the land